Fresno Family Law Attorneys

 • Obtaining income tax refunds

-A Summons and Complaint (S&C) is a request for child support from the custodial parent (in some cases, the noncustodial parent may send a support request first).
-If the receiving parent does not respond to the S&C within 30 days and an agreement hasn’t been reached, you are basically agreeing to pay whatever amount of child support was listed in the S&C.
+A Summons and Complaint (S&C) is a request for child support from the custodial parent.
+If the receiving parent does not respond to the S&C within 30 days and an agreement hasn’t been reached, the non-responsive parent is basically agreeing to pay whatever amount of child support was listed in the S&C.

 Preparing for Your Child Support Hearing

 In almost all cases, both parents will meet with someone from the DCSS department before going into the courtroom.
-The goal is to help both parties resolve the child support concerns without having to go into court, however, you still have the right to have your case reviewed by a judicial officer if you want still.
+The goal is to help both parties resolve their child support concerns without having to go to court.
+However, parents do have the right to have their case reviewed by the judicial system if they deem it necessary.

 • Last three paycheck stubs